 The french onion soup with bread and cheese.

 The third stop on the food tour was Camellia Sinensis a tea house that offers tea classes, and high-quality tea and cups for sale in a zen environment.
-Here I tried a hot cup of Labrador tea from local plants grown in Quebec, and the perfect cup of fruity ice tea that was rich in flavor.
+Here I tried a hot cup of Labrador tea from local plants grown in Quebec, and the perfect cup of fruity ice tea that was rich in flavour.

 After a bit of exploring the local garden and Saint-Roch Church that is the largest church in Quebec City, we warmed up for a truly Canadian dish – poutine.
 Chez Ashton is a fast-food chain in Quebec that makes all the food fresh to order.